 None of our ancient pans (from student days in some cases!) worked with induction.
 So we bought a new set of suitable pans.
 Typically pans are marked on the base with what they work with, eg traditional gas/electric, or induction, and we did not have to spend a lot.
 As you'd expect, having shiny new pans improved our whole experience!

-We are also saving the planet (induction has a lower carbon footprint than gas) and our health (gas hobs add over to 25% indoor NO2 levels).
+Yes, we are saving the planet (induction has a lower carbon footprint than gas) and our health (gas hobs add over 25% to indoor NO2 levels).

 we did after 4 years of using the SMAKLIG.
 We had started with induction on the Silvercrest portable hob before the new kitchen was done.